ruby/www.ruby-lang.org/en/news/_posts/2018-05-31-ruby-2-6-0-preview2-released.md

 We are pleased to announce the release of Ruby 2.6.0-preview2.

-Ruby 2.6.0-preview2 is the first preview toward Ruby 2.6.0.
+Ruby 2.6.0-preview2 is the second preview toward Ruby 2.6.0.
 This preview2 is released earlier than usual because it includes an important new feature, JIT.

 ## JIT